Frequently Asked Questions

 If refrigerated, once opened we recommend eating it within 4 – 8 weeks, but our shelf life is actually 12 weeks.

 Why are my Ferments crunchy sometimes and softer others?

 We aim for consistency with every batch and follow a set procedure with very specific quantities and time frames, but as this is a hand made product using a natural fermentation process made from raw organic produce, things like seasonality, temperature, when the produce was harvested, how much rainfall it was exposed to, etc all have a direct bearing on the make up of that produce.
 This in turn has an impact on the final product.

 Can I cook my Ferments?

 As this is a raw, unpasteurized product, we don’t recommend it.
-Probiotics are incredibly heat sensitive, so cooking your kraut will most likely destroy all the beneficial bacteria.
+Certain beneficial bacteria are incredibly heat sensitive, so cooking your kraut will most likely destroy all them.

 Can I eat too much Fermented food?